-Arguably, researchers and policy makers are faced with serious challenges to the viability of any attempt to measure the impact of port governance reforms by these aspects of time and geography.
+Arguably, these issues of time and geography compound the challenges researchers and policy makers are faced with in any attempt to measure the impact of port governance reforms.
 Lengthy transition times, changes in the pace of reform, the order the reform is introduced when compared to others in the region all have significant influences upon the viability of any research into impact.
-Similarly, the huge variety over the world in terms of models, processes and the stages of development of particular ports and their roles and purpose also have strong bearings upon any findings.
-We argue that considering such aspects will help make the measurement of any impact more viable, and help contextualise the findings.
+Further, the huge variety over the world in terms of models, processes and the stages of development of particular ports and their roles and purpose also have strong bearings upon any findings..
+Table 2 classifies these issues and provides suggestions for how to consider them in any research into the impact of port governance reform:

+Table 2.
+Issues related to aspects of time and geography and suggestions for considering these in the impact of port governance reform.